zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.create `String` *(default: "Add new record")*

-Defines the text of "Add new record" button that adds new data rows.
+Defines the text of the "Add new record" button that adds new data rows.

 #### Example